Get the Most Out of Your Hydrogen Peroxide With These 30 Tips

 16. According to some physical therapists, adding ½ a bottle of H2O2 to your bath water can help to detoxify the body.
-Some are still sceptical about this claim, but bathing has never hurt and the addition of hydrogen peroxide will leave both you and your tub squeaky clean.
+Some are still skeptical about this claim, but bathing has never hurt and the addition of hydrogen peroxide will leave both you and your tub squeaky clean.

 On Cloth Materials

 17. Hydrogen peroxide can remove yellowing from lace curtains or tablecloths.
 Fill your sink with cold water and 2 cups of three percent H2O2.
-Soak for at least an hour, then rince in cold water and air dry.
+Soak for at least an hour, then rinse in cold water and air dry.

 18. You can use hydrogen peroxide to pre-treat stains on clothing, curtains, tablecloths, etc. Soak the stain in 3% H2O2 for a little bit before tossing it in the laundry.
 You could also add one cup of hydrogen peroxide to your whites to boost brightness.
 It works just as well as the green bleach alternative.